Carlosman1996/commsman/README.md

 TODO: map information in response results tab
-TODO: write operation does not return table with values
 TODO: Apply values formats
-TODO: more information about errors due to table values like "" or incorrect
 TODO: execute button maintains like clicked.
 Avoid to be clicked until request has reached